2i2c-org/docs/user/storage.md

-For Google Cloud Storage, the best practice is to create a [service account](https://cloud.google.com/iam/docs/service-accounts) with appropriate permissions to read / write your private bucket.
+For Google Cloud Storage, the best practice is to create a [service account](https://cloud.google.com/iam/docs/service-accounts) with appropriate permissions to read / write to your private bucket.
-You upload your service account key (a .json file) to your hub home directory and then use it as follows:
+You upload your service account key (a `.json` file) to your hub home directory and then use it as follows:

 ```python